hoostus/prime-harvesting/README.md

 - Do a comparison of 3 states: probability of adjustment, probability of excess, and the Goldilocks "just right".
 How to define "just right"?
 Similar to the Sleep Well At Night Number...
-- "Sleep Well At Night" is an absolute number?
-Based on estimated number of years left alive?
 - Probability of failure and SIZE of failure might be different.
 You might choose the plan with the higher probability of failure because the size of failure is smaller.